 PROGRAM COMPLETION: The American Registry of Radiologic Technologists requires radiologic technology graduates to have a minimum of an Associates Degree or higher prior to taking the national certification exam.
 The degree does not need to be in Radiation Sciences and can be completed prior to or during the x-ray program.
-College-level Math, Communications, and Medical Terminology courses must also be successfully completed if not part of the previous degree.
+A Medical Terminology course must also be successfully completed if not part of the previous degree.

-The NIACC A.A.S. degree in Radiologic Technology requires a total of 16 hours of college-level general education courses (developmental courses DO NOT qualify) and 3 hours of Medical Terminology.
+The NIACC A.A.S.
+Degree in Radiologic Technology requires a total of 16 hours of college-level general education courses (developmental courses DO NOT qualify) and 3 hours of Medical Terminology.
 Students must maintain a minimum grade point average of 2.00 to satisfy NIACC degree requirements.
 It is recommended that you have as many as possible of the required 19 hours completed prior to beginning the Mercy x-ray program.
 Continuation in the Mercy program is dependent upon successful progression of the NIACC courses as listed on the next page.
 For applicants with significant non-NIACC college credits: even if previous courses transfer to NIACC, a minimum of 19 NIACC hours is required to fulfill the A.A.S.
-Radiologic Technology degree.
+Radiologic Technology Degree.